AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/06/page01.md

 - Added the Dataset to Your Pipeline Canvas
 - Trained the Model
 - Run the Pipeline and Submitted the Job
-- Task 6: Model Evaluation Results (Azure ML Designer)
+- Model Evaluation Results (Azure ML Designer)

 ## You have successfully completed the lab